 A significant number of unregistered, illegal schools are operating through England, many of which are religious.
 Such settings serve a variety of different religious communities, including Muslim, Jewish, and Christian – all of which, in some respect, tend to be fundamentalist, extreme, or isolationist in their outlook.
 It is for this reason that leaders in these communities see illegal schools as preferable to registered ones, which face inspection and must meet a variety of minimum standards.

 We lead the national campaign for action on unregistered religious schools and work closely with former pupils of such settings, as well as current members of closed religious communities, to highlight their experiences and provide evidence to the authorities.
 Over the years, our work has secured repeated, high-profile media attention on the issue and prompted the establishment of Ofsted’s unregistered schools team, as well as a council enquiry into unregistered schools in Hackney.
 As a result, the Government recently proposed to legislate to close the legal loopholes that enable illegal schools to operate and grant Ofsted greater powers to investigate and close them down.

 Experience of pupils in unregistered schools

-In 2019, Ofsted revealed that close to 6,000 pupils are being educated in illegal schools.
+In 2019, Ofsted revealed that close to 6,000 pupils are being educated in illegal schools and, in early 2020, the inspectorate repeated a call to Government to take action on the problem.
 The education provided in many unregistered religious schools is known to be narrow in its scope, predominantly scriptural in its content, and deeply conservative, intolerant, and extreme in its outlook.
 In a series of advice notes to the Secretary of State for Education in 2015 and 2016, former Ofsted Chief Inspector Sir Michael Wilshaw detailed the findings of inspectors in a number of unregistered Muslim settings, including ‘a narrow Islamic-focused curriculum’, ‘inappropriate books and other texts including misogynistic, homophobic and anti-Semitic material’, and ‘children and young people… at significant risk of harm and indoctrination’.